CaddyBuilds/caddy-cloudflare/README.md

 ## Tags

-The [caddy-cloudflare-docker](https://github.com/cyberverse-dev/caddy-cloudflare-docker/pkgs/container/caddy-cloudflare-docker) image on GitHub Container Registry provides the following tags:
+The [caddy-cloudflare-docker](https://github.com/cyberverse-dev/caddy-cloudflare-docker/pkgs/container/caddy-cloudflare-docker) image on GitHub Container Registry and Docker Hub provides the following tags:

 - **`latest`**:
   - Always points to the most recent stable release of Caddy with the Cloudflare DNS module.